Supporting Library Membership Program

 It Takes a Community

 Punctum is a library community-formed publisher.
-Since 2018, Punctum has been engaged in a partnership with UCSB Library, in order to develop a non-author-facing fees OA book publishing model that privileges cooperative expertise and knowledge sharing between librarians, knowledge managers, publishers, and scholar-researchers.
+Since 2018, Punctum has been engaged in a partnership with UCSB Library, in order to develop a Diamond OA book publishing model that privileges cooperative expertise and knowledge sharing between librarians, knowledge managers, publishers, and scholar-researchers.
 More specifically, UCSB Library and Punctum have worked together to:

 • streamline and optimize Punctum’s publishing workflows;